-This Best Management Practices (BMP) Plan implements the regulatory requirements of regulations promulgated pursuant to the Federal Water Pollution Control Act and subsequent amendments, which is generally referred to as the Clean Water Act (CWA).
-Kentucky Pollutant Discharge Elimination System (KPDES) Permit No. KY0004049, Part V, and Permit No. KY0102083, Part V, establish requirements for a BMP Plan pertaining to the U.S. Department of Energy (DOE) and its contractors' and subcontractors' activities at the Paducah Gaseous Diffusion Plant (PGDP).
-Nothing in this BMP Plan alters or supersedes obligations imposed in the KPDES permits.
+This Best Management Practices (BMP) Plan implements the regulatory requirements of regulations promulgated pursuant to the Federal Water Pollution Control Act and subsequent amendments, which is generally referred to as the Clean Water Act.
+Kentucky Pollutant Discharge Elimination System (KPDES) Permit No. KY0004049, Section 3, establish requirements for a BMP Plan pertaining to the U.S. Department of Energy (DOE) and its contractors' and subcontractors' activities at the Paducah Gaseous Diffusion Plant (PGDP).
+Nothing in this BMP Plan alters or supersedes obligations imposed in the KPDES permit.
 References herein to any plan or procedure refer to the most recent version of the plan or procedure in effect as of the date of this BMP Plan or, if subsequently revised, to the revised version of such plan or procedure.